How Long Do Capers Last?

 |Capers last for

-Of course, capers last for a shorter period of time if they are not stored properly.
+Of course, all foods last for a shorter period of time if they are not stored properly.
 Like a lot of other condiments, they usually have a best before date and not a use by date.
 Because of this distinction, you may safely use them to compliment your favorite meals even after the best before date has lapsed.

 How to tell if capers are bad, rotten or spoiled?